ryanlowdermilk/dynamicsax2012_robin_rpa/README.md

 3. Edit .ROBIN file on Line #1 to point to the path of the .appmask file
 4. Edit Line #3 and #4.
 Enter your cell phone and internet provider.
 5. Click 'Run'

+## Notes
+- This will not work if you have unreconcilled transations.
+First reconcile your transactions and then run this.